Discover the Best of Ballistic Missile Defence in India

 As the interceptors approach the target missile, the radar seeker is activated to locate the target and guide the interceptor for interception.
 When the interceptor missile reaches very close to the target, it employs either a Proximity Fuse warhead, designed to detonate near the incoming threat to destroy it, or the Hit-to-Kill method.
 In the Hit-to-Kill method, the interceptor missile destroys the incoming threat by colliding with it at high speed.
 Multiple PAD and AAD interceptors can be launched against a target to achieve a high aspect kill probability.

-We would encourage you to explore this article as well: Discover the Best of the Swedish Carl Gustaf M4
+We would encourage you to explore this article as well: Unveiling the Best of the French ASMPA Nuclear Missile

 Open-source illustrative image